cnbbooks/lfe-manual/src/part1/intro/conventions.md

 ### Key Entry

-We use the angle bracket convention to indicated typing actual key entries on the keyboard.
+We use the angle bracket convention to indicate typing actual key on the keyboard.
 For instance, when the reader sees `<ENTER>` they should interpret this as an actual key they should type.
-That that all keys are given in upper-case.
-If the reader is expected to use an upper-case "C"  rather than a lower-case "c", they will be presented with the key combination `<SHIFT><C>`.
+Note that all keys are given in upper-case.
+If the reader is expected to use an upper-case "C"  instead of a lower-case "c", they will be presented with the key combination `<SHIFT><C>`.

 ### Code
 Color syntax highlighting is used in this text to display blocks of code.
 The formatting of this display is done in such a way as to invoke in the mind of the reader the feeling of a terminal, thus making an obvious visual distinction in the text.
 For instance: